 How Our Assistance Number Works:

-Once you have confirmed your booking with our sales team, our multilingual customer experience team ensures all your hotels, luggage transfers and other services are booked for your trip.
-They will send you your Holiday Pack 8 to 4 weeks before departure.
+Once you have confirmed your booking with our sales team, our multilingual Customer Experience Team ensures all your hotels, luggage transfers and other services are booked for your trip.
+Normally, you will receive your online travel documents two months before departure.

-The team is also in charge of our 24/7 assistance number.
-One customer experience team member is on duty each week, including out-of-office hours and weekends.
-Should any issue arise during your trip, they will be there to assist you.
+Our Customer Experience team is also in charge of our 24/7 assistance number.
+Our agents are on duty each week, including out-of-office hours and weekends.

 You should contact our assistance number for support in the following cases:

-Airport transfers: If you cannot find your driver at the airport, please contact us, and we will get our local supplier to reconfirm your meeting point.
-If your plane is delayed and you have booked an airport transfer, always contact the assistance number at least 2 hours in advance so your transfer can be rescheduled.
+Airport transfers: If you cannot find your driver at the airport and cannot get in touch with them, please contact us.
+If your plan is delayed and you have booked an airport transfer, always contact the assistance number at least 3 hours in advance so your transfer can be rescheduled.

-Hotels/booking: If you have a specific problem regarding your accommodation (e.g. the room type doesn’t match your booking, there are important issues with your room, the hotel receptionist doesn’t recognise your booking reference, the board basis is not clear for the hotel), we recommend that you get in touch with us as soon as possible so that any potential issues can be solved, and we can help you enjoy your trip.
+Hotels/booking: If you have a specific problem regarding your accommodation (e.g. the room type doesn’t match your booking, the hotel receptionist doesn’t recognise your booking reference, the board basis is not clear for the hotel), we recommend that you get in touch with us as soon as possible so that any potential issues can be solved, and we can help you enjoy your trip.

-Pick-up required: If you are on the trail and we have included a trail transfer to your accommodation, our team can help arrange it for you if you cannot contact them.
+Pick-up required: If you are on the trail and we have included a trail transfer to your accommodation, our team can help arrange it for you if you are not able.